rightkick/Notes/terraform/README.md

 # Terraform Notes

 ## Intention
 These notes are a high level introduction to Terraform taken during my study of the tool.
-It is not meant to be used as a reference but as a quick and dirty introduction to get a good feeling and understanding of the tool.
+It is not meant to be used as a reference but as a quick and dirty introduction to get a good feeling and understanding of the technology.

 ## Introduction